 for some representative $l\in [l]$ and one-form $\kappa \in \Omega^1(M)$. \end{proposition}

-More precisely, in \cite{Cortes:2019xmk} it was proven that a nowhere vanishing spinor $\varepsilon \in \Gamma(\mathrm{S}_g)$ on $(M,g)$ defines a unique distribution of co-oriented parabolic two-planes in $M$, which in turn determines uniquely both $u$ and the equivalence class of one-forms $[l]$.
-Conversely, any such distribution determines a nowhere vanishing spinor on $(M,g)$, unique up to a global sign, with respect to some spin structure on $(M,g)$.
-In addition, \cite[Theorem 4.26]{Cortes:2019xmk} establishes a correspondence between differential equations for spinors $\varepsilon$ and their equivalent as systems of differential equations for $(u,[l])$, of which equations \eqref{eq:RKSspinorgeneral} constitute a particular case.
-The first equation in \eqref{eq:RKSspinorgeneral} is explicitly given by:
+More concretely, \cite{Cortes:2019xmk} proves that a nowhere-vanishing spinor $\varepsilon \in \Gamma(\mathrm{S}_g)$ on $(M,g)$ defines a unique distribution of co-oriented parabolic two-planes in $M$.
+This fixes in turn both $u$ and $[l]$ uniquely.
+Conversely, any such distribution specifies a unique nowhere-vanishing spinor on $(M,g)$ (with respect to a given spin structure on $(M,g)$) up to a global sign.
+In fact, \cite[Theorem 4.26]{Cortes:2019xmk} states the equivalence between certain differential equations for spinors $\varepsilon$ and fixed systems of differential equations for $(u,[l])$, of which equations \eqref{eq:RKSspinorgeneral} are a particular case.